 The Land Acquisition Program consists of the voluntary acquisition of properties located in the newly defined runway protection zone (RPZ) for the Runway 5-23 extension, which is funded in part by federal grants.
 Costs related to this program are expensed as incurred, except for the value of land acquired, which is capitalized.
 Revenue and expenses for this program are included in grant revenue and grant expenses, respectively, in the nonoperating section of the statement of revenue, expenses, and changes in net position.
-Federal grants covered approximately 90 percent to 100 percent of project costs in fiscal year ended June 30, 2022.
-There were no federal grants used to cover project costs in fiscal year ended June 30, 2021.
+Federal grants covered approximately 90 percent to 100 percent of project costs in fiscal years ended June 30, 2024 and 2023.
 Amounts can fluctuate based on the value of land capitalized and amount of federal funding.